Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model: Introduction

-Despite the potential large sample size, network structure inferred from a single data source is susceptible to biases associated with the population or mechanism the data is generated from.
+Despite the potentially large sample size, network structure inferred from a single data source can be influenced by the characteristics or generation process of the data itself.
 As more data sources become available, it is highly desirable to synthesize information from multiple sources, often termed as {\em views}, to jointly infer about a consensus network structure.
+The network structure achieved through consensus may differ from those derived from individual data sources, as each source might exhibit unique mechanisms or patterns specific to it, potentially leading to biases.
 This debiasing for common knowledge discovery is particularly important when dealing with inherently heterogeneous data sources.
 A prime example comes from knowledge extraction using Electronic Health Records (EHR) data.
 The EHR system contains rich longitudinal phenotypic information from millions of patients.
-The EHR data is a valuable source to learn medical knowledge network linking each specific disease condition with co-morbidities, diagnostic laboratory measurements, procedures, and treatment.
-Constructing a consensus network using data from multiple EHR systems could potentially remove bias due to different patient populations, physician training and practices, as well as how or when the encodings are performed.
-However, the between view heterogeneity also imposes methodological challenges to accurately learning network structure.
+The EHR data is a valuable source for learning medical knowledge networks linking each specific disease condition with co-morbidities, diagnostic laboratory measurements, procedures, and treatment.
+Constructing a consensus network using data from multiple EHR systems could potentially remove bias due to different patient populations, physician training, and practices, as well as how or when the encodings are performed.
+However, the between-view heterogeneity also imposes methodological challenges to accurately learning network structure.

 To overcome these challenges, we propose in this paper a unified framework that can efficiently combine multi-view data to simultaneously group entities and infer about network structure.
+We study methods for integrating several adjacency matrices from different views.
+Our underlying assumption is that after debiasing and standardizing each matrix to have unit diagonals, they converge toward a common latent correlation matrix $\bC$.
+The primary objective is to uncover a latent group structure within $\bC$.
+The complexity of this task arises from the variability in the unknown standardization weights and the noise levels present in the observed adjacency matrices, which can differ across views.
+We refer to this variability as `heterogeneity'.
+Our proposed estimation algorithm addresses this heterogeneity by identifying the signal-to-noise ratio specific to each view.
+This approach is distinct from conventional methods that merge information across views before determining the structure of $\bC$.
 Specifically, we aim to learn a consensus network that reflects shared knowledge using a collection of $m$ independently-observed graphs on $n$ common vertex set $\calV=\{v_j\}_{j\in [n]}$,